a The term ‘metal fabrication’ might seem like a technical one on the surface, but it is something everyone deals with on a daily basis.

 There are many things that can be done to metals, so there are many different types of metal fabrication processes.
 Some of the common metal fabrication processes include:

 Cutting and Notching:

 Cutting is one of the simplest metal fabrication processes.
 It involves dividing a piece of metal into smaller pieces of the required length.
-Notching is similar but instead of dividing the metal, we take out a portion of metal from the edges of the metal piece to create cutouts.
+Notching processes like tube notching are similar but instead of dividing the metal, we take out a portion of metal from the edges of the metal piece to create cutouts.

 Assembling is the joining of different metal pieces together to form the combined final piece.
 There are many different ways of assembling such as using adhesives, welding, riveting, thread fastening, etc.